 There are beautiful gardens. adrenaline filled activities, farms, parks, playgrounds, fairgrounds, mini golf, canal, city or woodland walks and more.

 There are outdoor activities all year round including things to do in the summer and winter.
-Whether you’re a family with young kids, teenagers, a couple or a solo visitor, you’ll find the perfect outdoor attraction for you.
+Whether you’re a family with young kids, teenagers, a couple or a solo visitor, you’ll find the perfect outdoor attraction for you in Birmingham.

 Enjoy Crazy Golf at Cannon Hill Park